School Psychology PsyD Advanced

 Professional Licensure and Certification

-The Traditional and Advanced PsyD programs include coursework designed to meet the typical academic requirements for licensure in states throughout the country.
-Given that the programs have not completed the APA accreditation process at this time, graduates must submit evidence of program completion to the state in which they are seeking licensure for review.
+The Advanced PsyD program includes coursework designed to meet the typical academic requirements for licensure in states throughout the country.
 Our program graduates have successfully demonstrated that they meet licensure requirements in any states they have elected to practice, including the states of New Jersey, New York, and Connecticut.
-However, given the variability in requirements — particularly in terms of internship requirements — from state to state, please check with the state professional licensing board about its requirements for licensure.
+However, given the variability in requirements, particularly in terms of internship requirements, from state to state, please check with the state professional licensing board about its requirements for licensure.
+Given that the program is not APA-accredited, graduates must submit evidence of program completion to the state in which they are seeking licensure for review.
 Our program faculty will be happy to work with you to understand the process and ensure that you have all the information you need to proceed with an appropriate course of study to meet your professional goals.

 Admission Requirements